What is an Insider Threat?

 - No additional hardware required: Unlike many solutions that require specialized hardware, Sepio enhances device management through software.
 This approach makes deployment quick and easy.

-- Zero Trust integration: The solution complements a Zero Trust Hardware security model, ensuring robust protection across the entire network.
+- Zero Trust integration: The solution complements a Zero Trust Hardware cybersecurity model, ensuring robust protection across the entire network.

 Sepio for Insider Threat Protection

-Protecting against insider threats is essential.
-These risks can come from employees, contractors, or third parties with access to systems.
-Organizations must act early to spot and reduce these threats.
-Doing so helps prevent data leaks and keeps operations running smoothly.
+Protecting against insider threats is critical for organizational security.
+These risks may come from employees, contractors, or third parties.
+Organizations must act early to identify and mitigate threats, preventing data leaks and operational disruptions.

 Transform your Approach to Insider Risk Management

-Sepio does not just add protection.
-It transforms how you manage asset risks.
-With its cutting-edge technology, Sepio reveals both visible and hidden devices.
-This helps organizations prioritize and reduce risks more effectively.
-It also supports compliance with industry rules and keeps security strong by spotting high-risk assets and reacting to threats in real time.
+Sepio does more than provide protection, it transforms how organizations manage asset risks.
+Its cutting-edge technology detects both visible and hidden hardware attack tools, helping organizations prioritize and mitigate risks effectively.
+Sepio also supports regulatory compliance by spotting high-risk assets in real time.

 Schedule a demo today to see how Sepio’s patented technology helps stop hardware-level internal threats.
 Talk to a specialist to uncover your organization’s weak spots.
 Take action now to protect your frontline and stay ahead of evolving risks.